- Who to contact

 We will monitor closely the impact of Pupil Premium funding on students.
 Where possible, the impact on academic and pastoral outcomes will be evaluated in relation to spending, but for many activities, this is likely to be difficult due to their nature.

-We are allocating Pupil Premium in 5 different areas:
+We are allocating Pupil Premium to close the gaps in in 5 different areas:

 Please click on the following links for more detailed information: